 There are two interchange categories that are generally associated with downgrades.
 These categories are EIRF, which stands for electronic interchange reimbursement fee, and standard, which is associated with several different possible downgrade categories.

 Take a look through your credit card processing statement.
-You have excessive downgrades if you see the words “EIRF” or “standard” associated with a large number of transaction or sales volume.
+You have excessive downgrades if you see “EIRF” or “standard” associated with a large number of transaction or volume.
 In the image below, both EIRF and standard downgrades are highlighted.

 It’s not uncommon to see a few downgrade interchange categories on every processing statement.
 It’s almost impossible to completely eliminate downgrades all together, but downgrade categories should not account for a large number of transactions or sales volume.